michalsh1/Rabies-baits-project/README.md

 <br>
 <br>

-### Second processing part: Cleaning data using QGIS and Excel
+### Second processing part: cleaning data using QGIS and Excel

 I exported the cleaned routes Django  model into shp files in order to check for duplications.
 Then I cleaned the routes using QGIS: